Granada campaign (1125–1126): Arrival of North African Almoravid reinforcements and return of the expedition

 From Vélez-Málaga, the Christian contingent once again directed its steps towards Granada, camping in the town of Dílar, where it remained three days, and then in Alhendín, repelling several Almoravid attacks.
 Two days later he arrived at Vega de Granada and settled in La Zubia, six kilometers from the capital, followed closely by the Islamic cavalry in perfect combat formation, which camped at the Atsa fountain and Guadix.

 At that time, African reinforcements arrived from Meknes and Fez, led by commanders Abu Hafs ibn Tuzyin and Inalu al-Lamtuni respectively.
 They harassed Alfonso I, who was forced to retreat towards the north.
 In Guadix they won in a skirmish with the king of Aragon where one of his main knights died, which gave Inalu al-Lamtumi the government of Granada to the detriment of the ineffective Abul Tahir Tamin ibn Yusuf.
 The Aragonese militia continued to withdraw through Caravaca de la Cruz (west of Murcia) and Játiva, which was assaulted and taken by the Battler.
 Alfonso failed to capture the city and decided to leave for home.

 The pressure from the North African army was notable, and the return was made in difficult conditions, having to lead a large number of civilians who must have greatly hindered the march, defending themselves of the continuous attacks and forced to abandon many exhausted and sick people due to the duration and hardships of the long campaign carried out.
 Without rest, the contingent led by Alfonso arrived in Aragon on June 23 1126, decimated by diseases, but satisfied with the achievements achieved (winner in the only full pitched battle) and with the large Mozarabic population rescued.

 Aftermath

 Alfonso never achieved his objectives during his campaign, despite boasting about defeating the Moors and ravaging their lands.
-Several 10,000 Mozarabs joined with the Aragonese during their return.
+Ten thousand Mozarabs joined with the Aragonese during their return.
 The Almoravids punished the Mozarabs by deporting them from Andalusia.
 A Fatwa by Ibn Rushd al-Jadd ordered the deportation of Mozarabs to the Maghreb.
 A sizable number were deported, but this ruling was not general, as many Mozarabs stayed in other places such as Córdoba and Granada.